info@soley.world @SOLEY.WORLD

 This work is not just about my father or my own experience; it’s about the broader struggle of the Haitian diaspora—navigating the complexities of identity and belonging from a distance.
 It’s a tribute to my father, to my heritage, and to all those who are separated from their roots but continue to carry their culture and history in their hearts.
 Through this collage, I try to make sense of what it means to be both grounded in the past and always reaching toward a future where I can fully understand and embrace my identity.

-Chandrika Metivier is a non-binary, multidisciplinary artist of Haitian, Native, and Mexican descent whose creative expression spans performance-theatre, soft sculpture, digital collage, and text-based paintings on public structures.
-Seamlessly blending art with activism, Metevier uses a range of disciplines as tools for social protest.
+Chandrika Metivier (b.
+1998, Miami, Florida; lives in Houston, Texas) is a non-binary, multidisciplinary artist of Haitian, Native, and Mexican descent whose creative expression spans performance-theatre, soft sculpture, digital collage, and text-based paintings on public structures.
+Their installations and performances across the United States tackle daring and provocative themes, often drawing from personal narratives to illuminate pressing global issues.
+These semi-autobiographical pieces underscore the intersections of discrimination and radicalism.
+Seamlessly blending art with activism, Metivier uses a multitude of disciplines as powerful instruments for social protest.
 Their collaborative projects include work with The Museum of Fine Arts Houston, DiverseWorks, The Orange Show, Rice University, Soho House, Puma, The Contemporary Austin, SaveArtSpace, and Art At A Time Like This.